sorukumar/blog/_posts/2024-03-28-How-many-Nodes-&-How-many-Channels-Reconciliation-of-number.md

 Hashxp talks about zombie nodes.
 What exactly is it?
 Are we okay with the definition of zombie nodes?
 Or the better approach would be to understand the approach and use and talk about a number based on context.

-## Analyzing LND output (describegraph)
+## Analyzing LND output

-The output json file has two data groups.
-One is for nodes and one is for channels.
+The output json file has two data components.
+One is for nodes and another one is for channels.
 A basic data pull shows:

 | Description    | Count  |
 |--|--|